arogoat/MapofStudentsFlats/README.md

-# 🏠 Student Housing Map
+# 🏠 Student Renting Map
 <p>An interactive web map that helps students find affordable apartments in major Polish cities: Kraków, Warsaw, and Wrocław.
 The project is fully responsive and powered by open map technologies and Google Sheets as a backend.</p>

 <h1>✨ Features</h1>